Wall Street Analyst Downgrade Fisker Inc. [FSR]. What else is Wall St. saying

 Exane BNP Paribas have made an estimate for Fisker Inc. shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on August 11, 2022.
 The new note on the price target was released on August 05, 2022, representing the official price target for Fisker Inc. stock.
 Previously, the target price had yet another drop from $25 to $13, while Tudor Pickering Holt & Co. kept a Hold rating on FSR stock.

-Fisker Inc. [FSR] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -7.05.
-With this latest performance, FSR shares dropped by -19.16% in over the last four-week period, additionally sinking by -23.69% over the last 6 months – not to mention a drop of -41.15% in the past year of trading.
+Fisker Inc. [FSR] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 7.64.
+With this latest performance, FSR shares dropped by -7.40% in over the last four-week period, additionally sinking by -13.79% over the last 6 months – not to mention a drop of -34.71% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Fisker Inc. [FSR] shares currently have an operating margin of -310615.09 and a Gross Margin at -3072.64.
 Fisker Inc.’s Net Margin is presently recorded at -444661.32.